domainsofapp/domainsofapp.github.io/_posts/2018-01-12-notable-songs.md

 Partita No. 1 for Solo Cello, "Songs & Poems": Movement VII by Philip Glass and Matt Haimovitz

+## Dance

+Hot by Ravi Shavi

+Poison Lips by Vitalic

 ## Happy

 Alagassira by Youssou N'dour